 I am pleased to announce that

-two timbers have now aged sufficiently for me to offer them alongside
+my Flamed Mango has aged sufficiently for me to offer it alongside my existing options.

 I also have some

 African and Andaman Island Padauk, which is brightly coloured and is

 For fingerboards, I shall soon be offering Bog Oak, which is as

 black as the best Ebony but adds an Oak medullary ray figure.

 from my (all too) rare holidays, I always reply promptly to all e-mail